 We are so grateful to our volunteer trustees, countless supporters and fundraisers in addition to our dedicated staff who have kept this mission alive.
 We are truly thankful for the skilled clinicians and researchers who have given hope where there was none before.

 Our only wish is to continue supporting vital research; keep helping those in need; advocate boldly for quality medicines and access to them; collaborate energetically with our rare disease partners to share best practice and above all, to sustain and continually improve what we do in order to keep hope, and Jen’s legacy, alive.

 Jen’s sister Beki also shared her own story of growing up alongside Climb, as the sibling of someone with an Inherited Metabolic Disorder:

-Growing up with sister with a metabolic disorder was sometimes hard for me, but, my special sister got through it all.
-There was the endless trips to the hospital, operations and medications but she went on to achieve everything she ever wanted.
+Growing up with a sister with a metabolic disorder was sometimes hard for me, but, my special sister got through it all.
+There were endless trips to the hospital, operations and medications but she went on to achieve everything she ever wanted.

 I may never have known my sister if it had not been for my parents dedication and determination to give my sister the life she deserved.
-The life that she enjoyed so much, and more so the lives that she touched.
-My wonderful parents never gave up hope and it is thanks to them and the amazing doctors and nurses that I got the best big sister I could ever have wanted.
+The life that she enjoyed so much, and more so, the lives that she touched.
+My wonderful parents never gave up hope and it is thanks to them and the amazing doctors and nurses that I got the best big sister I could ever have wished for.

-I will always be eternally grateful for the amount of work and dedication that every doctor, nurse, charity worker and fundraiser has done for Climb and I know that Jenny is up there smiling down on us everyday.
+I will be eternally grateful for the amount of work and dedication that every doctor, nurse, charity worker and fundraiser has done for Climb and I know that Jenny is up there smiling down on us everyday.
 With Climb as her legacy, Jenny will forever live on.
-She’s my sister, my special sister Jenny.
-Xx”
+She’s my sister, my special sister Jenny.”

-Our history is very important to us, and we are very lucky to have the support of the Greene family as we continue Jen’s legacy every day.
+Our history and heritage are very important to us, and we are very lucky to have the support of the Greene family as we continue Jen’s legacy every day.

 Jennifer Rachel Greene (1978 – 2007)